Delusional parasitosis: Cause

-The cause of delusional parasitosis is unknown.
-Primary delusional parasitosis may result from high dopamine in the brain's striatum.
-This happens from diminished dopamine transporter (DAT) function.
-The dopamine transporter regulates dopamine reabsorption in the brain.
-For example, substances that block dopamine reuptake, like cocaine and methylphenidate, can cause symptoms like formication.
-Additionally, several conditions linked to faulty dopamine transporters can also lead to secondary delusional parasitosis.
-Examples of such conditions include: "schizophrenia, depression, traumatic brain injury, alcoholism, Parkinson's and Huntington's diseases, human immunodeficiency virus infection, and iron deficiency".
-Providing further support for the dopamine theory, antipsychotics improve DP symptoms.
-This may be because they affect dopamine transmission.
+The cause of delusional parasitosis is unknown as of 2019.

+Primary DP may result from high dopamine in the brain's striatum due to diminished dopamine transporter (DAT) function.
+DAT regulates dopamine reabsorption in the brain.
+Evidence supporting the dopamine theory is that medications that block dopamine reuptake, like cocaine and methylphenidate, are known to induce symptoms such as formication.
+Providing further support for the dopamine theory, antipsychotics improve DP symptoms, which may be because they affect dopamine transmission.

-Secondary delusional parasitosis is caused by another medical or psychiatric disorder.
+Other conditions that also demonstrate reduced DAT functioning are known to cause secondary DP; these include "schizophrenia, depression, traumatic brain injury, alcoholism, Parkinson's and Huntington's diseases, human immunodeficiency virus infection, and iron deficiency".

+Secondary DP is caused by another medical or psychiatric disorder.
+Secondary forms of DP can be functional (due to psychiatric disorders) or organic (due to other medical illness or organic disease).
+The secondary organic form may be related to vitamin B_{12} deficiency, hypothyroidism, anemia, hepatitis, diabetes, HIV/AIDS, syphilis, or use of stimulants like methamphetamine and cocaine.
 Medical conditions associated with secondary delusional parasitosis include: deficiencies in vitamins such as B12 or folate, thyroid dysfunction, diabetes, Parkinson's disease, dementia, encephalitis, meningitis, and multiple sclerosis.
-Additionally, some infectious diseases such as HIV and syphilis have also been associated with delusional infestation.
-Secondary delusional parasitosis is also associated with substance use disorders.
-The most commonly associated substances include chronic alcohol use, alcohol withdrawal, long-term cocaine use, long-term amphetamine use.
-Finally, there also a number of prescription drugs that may cause DP as a side effect.
-These include "phenelzine, pargyline, ketoconazole, corticosteroids, amantadine, ciprofloxacin, pegylated interferon alpha, and topiramate."
+Some infectious diseases such as HIV and syphilis have also been associated with DP.
+Secondary DP is also associated with substance use disorders—most commonly chronic alcohol use, alcohol withdrawal, long-term cocaine use, and long-term amphetamine use.

+A number of prescription drugs may cause DP as a side effect, including "phenelzine, pargyline, ketoconazole, corticosteroids, amantadine, ciprofloxacin, pegylated interferon alpha, and topiramate."